jimregiandrew/quat-orient/README.md

 2. The more abstract way as quadruples of real numbers (w, x, y, z) - a 4D vector - with addition and multiplication suitably defined
 3. Like 2. but a more compact 2-tuple (w, v) with w a scalar (real number) and v a 3 component vector (part).

 Shoemake lists definitions and facts.
-The only think I don't like is that he puts the vector part first in the 2-tuple, but Wikipedia and other references I found put the vector part second.
+The only thing I don't like is that he puts the vector part first in the 2-tuple, but Wikipedia and other references I found put the vector part second.
 I stick with the Wikipedia convention.
 He also gives the "rotation theorem": Given a unit quaternion q (and its conjugate q*), the multiplication qvq* rotates vector v in 3D by angle = 2*arccos(w), around the axis given by the vector part of q (Note v in this equation is a quaternion, with 0 real part).

+# FAQ

+Q. Why not just use GPS data, since you can (and do here) calculate forwards/backwards and cornering acceleration from it ?
+A. Because gravity "leakage" into this acceleration is signifiant.
+Gravity ~= 9.81 m/s^2 is a massive accereration relative to usual vehiclular accelerations.
+And sine(theta) has maximum slope around 0 angle.
+So therefore gravity * sin(road slope) - the "leakage" is relatively large.
+For example, in the test data, the slope on Ayr street adds nearly 2 m/s^2 braking acceleration.
+E.g. at constant speed driving down Ayr St, the vehicle experiences a constant near 2 m/s^2 braking accceleration (force).
+I've braked and briefly slid at the bottom of Ayr Street because of this slope/braking acceleration (exacerbated because it was wet) without hitting the brakes hard.
+This gravity leakage is also why camber on corners is so important - or so bad for an off camber corner.

+Q. How to contribute?
+A. Please review and provide feedback.
+You could also collect more test data - e.g. accerlerometer and GPS data (with e.g. AndroSensor app).
+You do need to note the orientation of the device so we can check the results.
+If you write code the algorithm would be more useful in C++, Kotlin etc, for a real-time variant (that is calculate orientation on the fly as data comes in).
+That's not a trivial task BTW so you might want to do this under your own project.

 # References